ceph/cbt/README.md

 The rbdfio benchmark uses the flexible IO tester (fio) to excercise a RBD volume that has been mapped to a block device using the KRBD kernel driver.
-This module is most relevant for simulating the data path for applications that need a block device, but wont for whatever reason be ran inside a virtual machine.
+This module is most relevant for simulating the data path for applications that need a block device (example: containers!), but wont for whatever reason be ran inside a virtual machine.

+### cephtestrados

+this undocumented benchmark generates a randomly generated mixed workload of operations to exercise the RADOS layer directly.

+### cosbench

+this benchmark utilizes the cosbench benchmark to exercise the Rados GateWay (RGW) with a OpenStack Swift workload.
+It does require you to start the cosbench controller and driver separately at present and does not configure them for a multi-host test.

 ## PREREQUISITES